UtkarshVerma/dwmblocks-async/README.md

 // The status bar's delimiter which appears in between each block.
 #define DELIMITER " "

-// Adds a trailing delimiter to the statusbar, useful for powerline.
+// Adds a leading delimiter to the statusbar, useful for powerline.
-#define TRAILING_DELIMITER
+#define LEADING_DELIMITER

 // Enable clickability for blocks.
 Needs `dwm` to be patched appropriately.
 // See the "Clickable blocks" section below.